Updated: Dec 20, 2021

 Who is its intended audience?
 The author and the DE must keep at least one person in mind at all times who is the ideal reader.

-The duties of a DE can be wide-ranging, depending on the levels of experience and confidence of the author.
-But these are the primary responsibilities of the DE:
+My duties as a developmental editor can be wide-ranging, depending on the levels of experience and confidence of the author.
+But these are my primary responsibilities:

 Suggesting a format that best communicates the thesis (message).